GovernorFancyPants/desolaterunner/_drafts/what-s-confinement-like-in-an-outdoor-mecca.md

 - drills
 - confinement
 - covid-19
+- france
-excerpt: A rundown (pun definitely intended) of what confinement was like, from a runners perspective, living in an outdoor paradise.
+excerpt: A rundown of what confinement was like, from a runners perspective, living in an outdoor paradise.
-introduction: A rundown (pun definitely intended) of what confinement was like, from a runners perspective, living in an outdoor paradise.
+introduction: A rundown of what confinement was like, from a runners perspective, living in an outdoor paradise.
 image:
   feature: ''
   teaser: ''
 date:

 ---
 I live in Chamonix, France, considered by many as the absolute outdoor capital of Europe.
 When things first started moving around Covid-19 it seemed like this would be the perfect place to be.
 Having all these amazing surroundings all for ourselves, not many seasonal tourists around and the french weren't likely to come here for vacation during an epidemic.
-How wrong that all would turn out to be.
+It turned out to be more of a tease than anything when one has this enormous mountainous playground so close but still so far away.

+Confinement here in France meant we weren't able to leave our houses except for absolutely necessary things like grocery shopping and going to the doctors but also for light exercise close to home.
+We were allowed to go out for a maximum of 1 hour a day and not further than 1 distance kilometer and 100 vertical meters from our place of residence.
+At all times we were outside we needed to have a dated and time stamped attestation of the reason for being outside.

+I wanted to stick to the rules as much as possible and I mostly did, except for on a few occasions, and most of them were during the last week and days before the restrictions were lifted.

 **The stats**

-It's been a week now where we haven't been able to leave our houses except for absolutely necessary things like grocery shopping, going to the doctor but also for light exercise close to home.
-This is tough when you have this enormous mountainous playground so close but still so far away.
-I've decided to approach this thing, at least for now, as an opportunity to rest and reflect, to give my body, which is usually constantly at work, some well deserved slack.
-Don't get me wrong, I'm still active everyday and I try to be creative but not nearly at the same load as it would normally be.
-I thought I'd give some examples of what I'm doing in this situation and how I think in the end I will be a better runner for it.
+So, what kind of running did I do and how much did I manage to squeeze in the limits?
+Well, turns out, quite a lot.
+I started out doing a lot of drills and not much advanced running, mostly maintenance runs around the block.
+But then I had to move a couple of days into confinement and that changed everything, all of a sudden I hade new places to explore and better access to varied running.
+There was dirt roads and semi trails just behind my house now and all of it new to me.
+This made me change my tactics to work on one of my biggest weaknesses instead, uphill running.
+To be fair I'm pretty bad at uphill hiking as well but seeing as I only had an hour to play with a day, running seemed to give me more bang for the buck.
+The drills were good though, I'm all too lazy when it comes to that kind of training but I think it's really good to do as a regular part of your routine, doesn't need to be much, just enough to keep you healthy.

+If we look at the actual stats, this is what I ended up with during the entirety of the confinement period.

+* 53 runs in 55 days with a total of 52 active days (two of those runs were in the same day, whoops)
+* 542 kilometers
+* 28,827 vertical meters
+* 56 hours (again whoops)

+That equals to just over an hour of training a day consisting of about a 10k with just over 500 meters of vertical.
+This isn't a great deal but considering 99% of the vertical was purely running I'm happy about it.
+I definitely feel more powerful on the climbs now so I think it had quite the positive effect in the end.

 **Sleep**

+I've decided early on to approach this thing as an opportunity to rest and reflect.
+To give my body, which is usually constantly under stress, some well deserved slack.
+Don't get me wrong, I was still active everyday, as you can tell from above, and I tried to be creative but not nearly at the same load as it would normally be.

-I sleep a lot now, and I mean A LOT.
-I feel fairly relaxed at the moment which means I can get 9-10 hours of sleep a night and that just never happens for me normally.
+I slept a lot, and I mean A LOT.
+At least in the beginning I got 9-10 hours of sleep every night which is way more than my normal 6-8.
+I'm generally a rather poor sleeper but this all changed during confinement for some reason.
+Unfortunately it hasn't stayed quite like that afterwards.

-**Drills**
+**Drills I did**

 * Favorite drills (strides, skips, high knees, high heels)
 * Barefoot running